-In the lobby, there is no front desk in sight.
+In the lobby, there is no front desk insight.
 It is hidden behind curtains.
 I am instead guided to the lounge area where I choose a comfortable armchair.
 A small snack is served there while my check-in is being taken care of.
 I have nothing else to do than hand over my passport and enjoy my pudding served with green tea.
 The lounge is beautiful, opening on a Japanese-style outdoor space.
 Within a few minutes, the tone has been set for the rest of my stay here: a caring staff in an elegant and soothing environment.

 My guide came again to guide me to my room.
 The ryokan only offers 10 bedrooms and an additional annex and yet the building is huge.
-We wandered through the well decorated corridors for a little while.
+We wandered through the well-decorated corridors for a little while.
 On our way, every window I spotted offered a view, exclusively, of nature.
 We went up one floor and where I was shown my room.

 A high comfort room

 I will spend the night in a “standard” room, but I can assure you that nothing was standard about it!
 With its 33m² by 9m² veranda you could say it is actually more of a studio than a room.
-Decorated in a Japanese style, it comes with a tatami covered floor, sliding doors, a small alcove decorated with a kakemono and a coffee table.
+Decorated in a Japanese style, it comes with a tatami-covered floor, sliding doors, a small alcove decorated with a kakemono and a coffee table.
 The balance between minimalism and attention to detail is perfect.

 Determined to fully enjoy the ryokan experience, I decided to wear the yukata provided in the closet and sit on the veranda to take in the view before sunset.
 Just before dinner, I indulged in a stroll to the hot spring baths to take advantage of Iwamuro’s mineral-rich waters.

-A onsen in an idyllic setting
+An onsen in an idyllic setting

-Women and men’s baths are separated and each side has both an indoor and an outdoor bath, called a rotenburo.
+Women’s and men’s baths are separated and each side has both an indoor and an outdoor bath, called a rotenburo.
 Right by the entrance, you will find shelves filled with wicker baskets to store your belongings and piles of clean towels.
 I chose to go for the outdoor bath with a slightly turquoise color.

 Haute cuisine and explosion of flavors

-As for the cuisine, or should I say gourmet cuisine, it is all about quality, freshness and delicacy.
+As for the cuisine, or should I say gourmet cuisine, it is all about quality, freshness, and delicacy.
 A stay at ryokan Yumeya is a delight both for the eyes and the palate.

 This delicious evening ended with a maid coming in to prepare my futon, bringing a chamomile tea along the way.

-After a quiet night, I went for Japanese-style breakfast served in the ryokan dining room: Japanese omelet, fish, miso soup, and vegetables.
+After a quiet night, I went for a Japanese-style breakfast served in the ryokan dining room: Japanese omelet, fish, miso soup, and vegetables.
 I would find the same refinement and freshness of ingredients as the night before during dinner.
-The perfect meal gave me energy to explore the surroundings.
+The perfect meal gave me the energy to explore the surroundings.

 Exploring the Surroundings: Yahiko and its shrine

-After a brief stop by the lobby to check-out and a few minutes of driving, I arrived in Yahiko, a village with plenty to do.
+After a brief stop by the lobby to check out and a few minutes of driving, I arrived in Yahiko, a village with plenty to do.
 I spent the rest of the day visiting and strolling around town.